jqueryscript/ChatGPT-Resources/README.md

 - [ChatGPT-Paper-Reader](https://github.com/talkingwallace/ChatGPT-Paper-Reader) - This repository provides a simple interface that utilizes the gpt-3.5-turbo model to read academic papers in PDF format locally.
 You can use it to help you summarize papers, create presentation slides, or simply fulfill tasks assigned by your supervisor.
 - [FreeChatGPT](https://github.com/ztjhz/FreeChatGPT) - An amazing open-source web app that allows you to play with OpenAI's ChatGPT API for free!
 - [GPT-google-sheets](https://github.com/MoritzLaurer/GPT-google-sheets) - Code and documentation for running ChatGPT in google sheets without any coding knowledge.
 Transform unstructured text to structured data.
+- [Chatgpt-document-pdf-based-chatbot-pdf-summarizer](https://github.com/muratali016/Chatgpt-document-pdf-based-chatbot-pdf-summarizer) - This is a text summarization app that uses OpenAI's GPT-3 language model to generate a summary of a given text.

 ## CLI
 - [askai](https://github.com/yudax42/askai) - A command-line interface for OpenAI ChatGPT.